-Stage II: Either of the following means that the disease is stage II:
+Stage II: Either of the following means that the lymphoma is stage II:

-- Hodgkin disease is found in 2 or more lymph node areas on the same side of (above or below) the diaphragm — the muscle beneath the lungs that separates the chest and abdomen (II).
+- Hodgkin lymphoma is found in 2 or more lymph node areas on the same side of (above or below) the diaphragm, which is the thin muscle beneath the lungs that separates the chest and abdomen (II).

 - The cancer extends locally from one lymph node area into a nearby organ (IIE).

-Stage III: Either of the following means that the disease is stage III:
+Stage III: Either of the following means that the lymphoma is stage III:

-- Hodgkin disease is found in lymph node areas on both sides of (above and below) the diaphragm (III).
+- Hodgkin lymphoma is found in lymph node areas on both sides of (above and below) the diaphragm (III).

-Other modifiers may also be used to describe the Hodgkin disease stage:
+Other modifiers may also be used to describe the Hodgkin lymphoma stage:

 This term is used to describe tumors in the chest that are at least ⅓ as wide as the chest, or tumors in other areas that are at least 10 centimeters (about 4 inches) across.
 It is usually labeled by adding the letter X to the stage.
-Bulky disease may require more intensive treatment.
+It is especially important for stage II lymphomas, as bulky disease may require more intensive treatment.

 A vs. B